CSLewin/APBW/mess/Weapons and Armor.md

 Weapon Modifications:

+- Universal
-	Light: This weapon is particularly easy to handle and quite suitable for dual-wielding. -d, -1 slot
+	- Light: This weapon is particularly easy to handle and quite suitable for dual-wielding. -d, -1 slot
-	Heavy: Requires two hands to wield. +d, +1 slot
+	- Heavy: Requires two hands to wield. +d, +1 slot
-	Long: The weapon requires two hands to wield and is long enough to strike enemies up to 10 feet away. -d, +1 slot
+	- Long: The weapon requires two hands to wield and is long enough to strike enemies up to 10 feet away. -d, +1 slot
-	Defensive: Any round in which this weapon is wielded but not used to attack, the weapon provides +1 AC. +1 slot
+	- Defensive: Any round in which this weapon is wielded but not used to attack, the weapon provides +1 AC. +1 slot
-	Vicious: The weapon bears cruel hooks, barbs, or serrations.
+	- Vicious: The weapon bears cruel hooks, barbs, or serrations.
 Handle with care. +d, +2 slots
+- Melee Only
+- Ranged Only
+- Magic Only
+	- Rending
+	- Searing
+	- Freezing
+	- Corrosive
+	- Dessicating

 ### Critical Hits
 A critical hit occurs when an attacker rolls a natural 20.